nrgtwithers/paletopia/README.md

 #### Tuesday, December 18th, 2018

 Improved Layout.
 Assigned colors with regard to brightness so all generated styles are readable.
+Fixed responsiveness issue for phones

+####Wednesday, December 19th, 2018

+Clicking on the palette now displays information about each color.